TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 24/1 Samuel 24.12.md

 ---

-Jehovah judge between me and thee, and Jehovah avenge me of thee; but my hand shall not be upon thee.
+May Yahweh judge between me and you, and may Yahweh avenge me of you; but my hand shall not be on you.